Correctional Investigator of Canada

 An active community volunteer, Mr. Sapers has held a number of positions, including: President of the Canadian Criminal Justice Association; President of the Alberta Criminal Justice Association; and Vice-Chair of the City of Edmonton Safer Cities Advisory Committee.
 He currently serves as a Chairman of the DND/Canadian Forces Ombudsman Advisory Committee, North American Region Member of the International Ombudsman Institute Board of Directors, and a Member of the Board of the Directors of the Forum of Canadian Ombudsman.

-The Office of the Correctional Investigator serves as an Ombudsman for federally sentenced offenders.
 As Correctional Investigator, Mr. Sapers continues to pursue priority concerns and challenges in federal corrections such as mental health and corrections, preventing deaths in custody, and the special needs of Aboriginal offenders, aging offenders and federally sentenced women.

 A much sought after public speaker and media commentator, Mr. Sapers has delivered keynote addresses, guest lectures and chaired academic panels at several prominent conferences and events across Canada and internationally.
 He has taught courses in Criminology, Correctional Law and Communications in the Correctional Services Program at Grant MacEwan University in Edmonton.
 Mr. Sapers is an Adjunct Professor in the School of Criminology at Simon Fraser University, and has authored publications including journal articles and textbook chapters on ombudsmanship, human rights and corrections.